kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 3/31/2025)
+## Status (as of 4/8/2025)
 The SMTP garden is undergoing formal validation and final routing troubleshooting.
 It is ready for fuzzing development.
 New servers may be added any time.
 - Images:
   - Relay-only / MTA servers
-    - aiosmtpd, msmtp, nullmailer, Sendmail
+    - msmtp, nullmailer
   - SMTP with relay and local delivery
-    - Exim, Postfix, Apache James, OpenSMTPD, Courier MTA
+    - Maildir format: aiosmtpd, Exim, Postfix, OpenSMTPD, Courier MTA
+    - Other formats: Apache James, Sendmail
 - Configuration of LMTP Servers:
     - Dovecot
   - Configuration of Submission Servers: